Inspiring a Love for Lifelong Learning

 - Speech and Language Therapy: We have two speech and language therapists on site for three days a week.
 Our trained SEN assistant provides further speech and language interventions on the alternate days

 - Occupational Therapy: Activities and exercises detailed in a child’s EHCP is carried out during the school day.
 Additional OT activities are planned in class

 "The school is strongly inclusive and equal opportunities are well promoted.
 Good relationships are evident throughout the school.
 Discrimination is not tolerated."
 OFSTED 2014

 - Early Years – We aim for the children to be included in their mainstream class as much as possible to benefit from this continuous provision and enriched environment.
-Children still receive interventions as appropriate.
+Children still receive input from a SEN teacher in the centre and interventions as appropriate.

 - Year 1 – 6: We aim for children to be included with their mainstream class for around 50% of the time.
 This is usually during the afternoon but we work closely with mainstream staff to tailor additional times when it would be beneficial for the children to be included with their mainstream class.